 RECOVERY: $50,000 SETTLEMENT

 The plaintiff in this case was a 41-year-old man who worked in construction.
 The incident occurred when he was riding his bike through an intersection when the defendant turned left and with his vehicle ran right into the plaintiff.
 The plaintiff crashed into the windshield and then fell to the ground.
-He fractured his femur and underwent surgery to put a medical device in that area for rehabilitation.
+He fractured his femur and underwent surgery that required a medical device implant for rehabilitation.
 While this device could have been removed in the future, it was still in his body at the time of settlement.
 His injuries and pain kept him away from for approximately half of a year and he racked up tens of thousands of medical bills caring for the wounds.
-Since the fault of the accident was clearly the driver’s, both sides settled before trial and the defendant gave the plaintiff $50,000.
+Since the fault of the accident was clearly the drivers, both sides settled before trial and the defendant gave the plaintiff $50,000.